uzobola/ecommerce_docker_deployment/CreateREADME.md

 ### KEY LEARNINGS:
 1. When using multiple databases:
     - Be clear about which database holds the source data
-    - Use `-database` flag to specify source database

 2. For migrations:
     - Only run on one server when sharing a database
     - Or manually run migrations on one server